 Ideally chatty companions, children and dogs, all of which disrupt the serenity of the contemplative ambience, should not be brought.
 Here the use of mobile phones (save for photography) is a no-no. Ideally the visitor should walk alone, slow down to half speed and therefore experience twice as much.
 Ideally the visitor should sit down on the benches and forest recliners provided and absorb into his or her inner (future, hence perfect) world and/or the serene forest atmosphere and contemplate the wider canvas of life.

 The garden covers some 20 acres.
 The contemplation path is 2kms long.
-Hence it takes at least 1 hour to get around.
-There are several unsecured ponds, meaning that extreme care should be taken if you do bring children.
+It takes about 1 hour to get around.
+There are several unsecured ponds, meaning that extreme care should be taken if accompanied by children.
 Unless the weather is perfect, wearing outdoor clothes and watertight shoes is a must.

 Victor’s Way for contemplatives